Learn-Together-Pro/ComputerScience/cs/cheatsheets.md

-# Key concepts of Systems Design
+# Key concepts of Computer Science

-Cheatsheets for Systems Design, Distributed Systems, DevOps and DBMS.
+Cheatsheets for Computer Science.

 <!-- [:arrow_down: Tags legend](#tags-legend) at the end of the page. -->